KilianSteenman/Shadow-MSC/README.md

 - No support for threads
 - No support for mission scripts
 - No support for objects
+- There is no error handling at all
+- When compiling files are appended instead of overwritten

 Yep it's pretty useless right now!